russelljjarvis/teiili/docs/scripts/Tutorials.rst

     :figclass: align-left

     Effect of mismatch on paramters.
-    **Top)** Histogram plot of baseweight. **Botoom)** Refractory period after mismatch has been applied.
+    **Top)** Histogram plot of baseweight. **Bottom)** Refractory period after mismatch has been applied.
 The mean value indicated by the yellow bar is the one specified in the parameters dictionary.